Ficool

 On both sides of the cave's entrance, engraved in the rock of the mountain, stood the sigils of Blood Denegis, the slit-throated crow.

 The cave's entrance was wide enough for all of them to enter comfortably, and its interior held more than Blanc ever expected.
-Even more than Elion had let on.
+Even more so than Elion had let on.

 And then there was something else.

-A set of stairs, cleverly hidden between two cabinets, led downward to a pool of water.
 The water was crystal clear and warm, not man-made like most of the cave, but natural, and strikingly beautiful.

-A stone bench sat near the edge, inviting one to sit and dip their feet into the warm, soothing waters.
+A stone bench sat near the pool's edge, inviting one to sit and dip their feet into the warm, soothing waters.
 But Blanc didn't linger.
 Not yet.

 He moved on to explore the rest of the cave above.